nais/doc/servicediscovery.md

 ## Multiple environments
-If you need multiple different versions of your application running at the same time, you can specify `environment` in deployment request like this:
+If you need multiple different application instances running at the same time, you can specify `environment` in deployment request like this:

 <pre><code>
 {